How To Change Your IP Address » 3 Simple Ways

 Tor Browser

 While most VPNs only use a single proxy server (whereby multi-hop is growing in popularity), Tor routes data traffic through a network of nodes, encrypting data, including your IP address, every step of the way.
-This principle is known as "onion routing" since each security layer envelops the one which preceded it, like an onion.
+This principle is known as "onion routing" since each security layer surrounds the one which preceded it, like an onion.

 Recommendation